KevinRoitero/preferences-on-a-budget/README.md

 # preferences-on-a-budget
 repository for the paper "Preferences on a Budget: Prioritizing Document Pairs when Crowdsourcing Relevance Judgments"  accepted at TheWebConf 2022

+# WORK IN PROGRESS, CONTENT TO APPEAR SOON